Shubhiviij/Calculator/README.md

 # calculator

-A new Flutter project to calculate .
+A new Flutter project to calculate and convert money
 ## Getting Started

 This project is a starting point for a Flutter application.